sempare/sempare-delphi-template-engine/README.md

 	info.level1.level2.value := 'test';
 	info.level1.level2.level3.level4.value := 'hello';
 	Velocity.Eval('<% level1.level2.level3.level4.value %> <% level1.level2.level3.level4.value %> <% level1.level2.level3.level4.value %>', info)

 	// can be replaced with
 	Velocity.Eval('<% with level1.level2.level3.level4 %><% value %> <% value %> <% value %><% end %>', info)

 ```

+The _with()_ statement will push all fields/properties in a record/class into a new scope/stack frame.

 ### template

 Localised templates can also be defined locally within a template.

 The _include_() statement is used to render a local template as is the normal behaviour.
-Note that local templates override templates defined in a context.
+Note that local templates take precedence over templates defined in a context when they are being resolved.

 Using the TInfo structure above it could be appli
 ```